-The open tip match bullet (OTM) is primarily used as a target shooting ammo hence the word “match”.
-There seems to be a massive debate about this particular term (OTM) because it comes across as a hollow point that isn’t technically a hollow point and causes some confusion depending on who is shooting it.
-The military can use it because it’s technically not a hollow point but some hunters can’t use it because it is a hollow point.
-This is probably the most controversial term of any bullet terms currently in use today.
-We don’t need to get into all of that so we’ll focus on what this bullet is and what it does.
+The open tip match bullet (OTM) is primarily used as a target shooting ammo, hence the word “match.”
+There seems to be a massive debate about this particular term (OTM), because it comes across as a hollow point when it's technically not, and it can cause some confusion.
+The military can use it because it’s technically not a hollow point, but some hunters can’t because it is a hollow point.
+This is probably the most controversial term of any bullet currently in use today.

-The most popular open tip match bullets you’ll come across are the Sierra MatchKing line and these have been in use for decades.
+The most popular open tip match bullets you’ll come across are the Sierra MatchKing line, which have been in use for decades.

 Open Tip Match Features

-Jacket – The open tip match bullet will either be jacketed in a copper-alloy or another harder than lead material to prevent deformation when firing and help accuracy at long range.
+- Jacket: The open tip match bullet will either be jacketed in a copper-alloy or another harder-than-lead material to prevent deformation when firing and to help with accuracy at long range.

-Core – The open tip match core is poured in through the hole at the nose of the bullet.
-This creates a very uniform bullet that is weighted pretty much the same with each bullet you’ll fire.
-This is one of the methods that makes this bullet type so accurate.
+- Core: The open tip match core is poured in through the hole at the nose of the bullet.
+This creates a very uniform bullet that is weighted the same with each bullet you fire, and is one of the methods that makes this bullet type so accurate.

-Accuracy – These bullets are designed for one basic purpose and that’s accuracy at range.
-You have a very high ballistic coefficient and any OTM bullet will be highly regarded for the ability to consistently hit a target with great grouping.
+- Accuracy: These bullets are designed for one basic purpose, and that’s accuracy at range.
+You have a very high ballistic coefficient, and any OTM bullet will be highly regarded for its ability to consistently hit a target with great grouping.

 Open Tip Match Advantages

 You’ll be hard pressed to find a more accurate bullet.
-The weight distribution of these bullets is near perfect and that’s why they are so popular among target and match shooters.
-Many OTM bullets feature a boat tail design to improve long range accuracy even more.
-Many popular manufacturers use Sierra and their own OTM bullets in match grade ammo, so it is not difficult to find this ammo.
-Some of the most well known manufacturers include: Federal, Remington and Winchester.
+The weight distribution of these bullets is near perfect, and that’s why they are so popular among target and match shooters.
+Many OTM bullets feature a boat tail design to improve long-range accuracy even more.
+Popular manufacturers use Sierra and their own OTM bullets in match grade ammo, so it is definitely not difficult to find.
+Some of the most well-known manufacturers include Federal, Remington and Winchester.

 Open Tip Match Disadvantages

-The open tip match bullet is one of the best bullet types you’ll find for target practice and competitive shooting and depending on the manufacturer, some can have different features making them more or less tailored for certain uses.
-They may or may not be classified as hollow points in some areas so double check that before taking them with you.
-The US military uses them as they aren’t technically made to expand so that’s a good case against them being called a true hollow point but it’s better to be safe than sorry and call ahead.
+The open tip match bullet is one of the best bullet types you’ll find for target practice and competitive shooting.
+And depending on the manufacturer, some can have different features, making them more or less tailored for certain uses.
+They may or may not be classified as hollow points in some areas, so double check before taking them with you.